Brighton Buswatch

 Stagecoach: Covering the area between Littlehampton, Worthing, and Brighton (and towards Horsham).

 The service 700 from Brighton to Durrington has been enhanced to run 24 hours a day, seven days a week!
+From 24th November the service 701 timetable was updated.

 For the new Stagecoach Worthing map, click here